Skip to main content

 "Why do I feel like there's something more?
 Something you aren't telling me?"
 Bondita looked away and gulped.

 "Bondita, did he say something more?
 Something that bothers you?
 Tell me?
 Did he?"
-Aniruddha leaned in closer to scrutinize her face.
+Aniruddha leaned in closer to scrutinise her face.
 Bondita looked down as she prayed for a miracle.
 Because that's what she needed now to stop a family feud her big mouth would create.

 "Aniruddha?
 Aniruddha?"
 Trilochan's voice made them look up at the study door.
 "Come here right now."